Emmotes/ic_spoilers/docs/emergence_11.md

     </span>
 </span>

-The Chromatic Dragon Emergence Chest will contain loot for Grimm, Grimm, Miria, Reya and Spurt.
+The Chromatic Dragon Emergence Chest will contain loot for Beadle, Grimm, Miria, Reya and Spurt.

 {% comment %}
 # Emergence FAQ